+Teresa Fogelberg

-Teresa Fogelberg Deputy Chief Executive Global Reporting Initiative
+Deputy Chief Executive

+Global Reporting Initiative

 This material has been reproduced in the language and form as it was provided.
 The views expressed are those of the author and do not necessarily reflect the views of UNCTAD.
-The second secon

 Enabling & tracking the private sector contribution to the SDGs UNCTAD-ISAR, Geneva, I November 2017